uthpalaherath/uthpalaherath.github.io/_posts/2020-03-31-Plotting-Density-of-States.md

     0.78138994333333   0.11472327666667   0.41666666666667  O
 ```

 The script we will use is called ``plotDOS.py`` and can be found in [this repository](https://github.com/uthpalaherath/MatSciScripts).
-The following command will give you a list of options.
+The following command will give you a list of options when run from the calculation directory.

 ```bash
 plotDOS.py -h